 How to Make Creamy Crab Pasta

-- Put it all together.
-Stir in the pasta and lump crab meat.
+Stir the cooked pasta and lump crab meat into the pasta sauce.
 Add a splash more half and half if it is too thick.
-Top with fresh parsley and enjoy.
+Top with a sprinkle of fresh parsley and enjoy.

 Buying Crab